Canop/broot/CONTRIBUTING.md

+First, don't push LLM generated issues or pull-requests.

-Before you start, unless you're fixing a typo or proposing a trivial change, please
+This being said, before you start, unless you're fixing a typo or proposing a trivial change, please

 - discuss the need and technical design first, either in an issue or on [miaou](https://miaou.dystroy.org/3768)
 - keep it simple and focused